needle-mirror/com.unity.addressables/Documentation~/editor/building-content/BuildArtifacts.md

 ### Catalog settings

-There are a variety of settings used for catalogs:
-* [Catalog settings]: options used to configure local and remote catalogs
+Use [Catalog settings] to configure local and remote catalogs.
-* [Content update settings]: options used to configure the remote catalog only

 To minimize the catalog size, use the following settings:
 1. Compress the local catalog.
 If your primary concern is how big the catalog is in your build, there is an option in [Catalog settings] called **Compress Local Catalog**.
 This option builds catalog that ships with your game into an AssetBundle.
 Compressing the catalog makes the file itself smaller, but note that this does increase catalog load time.